Trading Economics

 Background

 Trading Economics is a New York-based macroeconomic data platform founded in 2010.
-It aggregates economic indicators, commodity prices, exchange rates, and stock market data from official statistical agencies and exchange feeds, presenting them through a unified API and web interface.
-The platform covers data from more than 196 countries and provides historical series for over 300,000 indicators.
-It is widely used by financial journalists, economists, and independent researchers as a free-tier accessible alternative to licensed financial data terminals.
+It aggregates economic indicators, commodity prices, exchange rates and stock market data from official statistical agencies and exchange feeds, presenting them through a unified API and web interface.
+The platform covers data from more than 196 countries and provides historical series for over 300,000 indicators, and is widely used by financial journalists, economists and independent researchers as a free-tier accessible alternative to licensed financial data terminals.

-The platform does not produce original analysis or forecasts; it is a data aggregator and visualisation service.
-In reporting contexts, Trading Economics citations are equivalent to citing exchange-level commodity prices with the added convenience of standardised charting.
-It is not affiliated with any financial institution or government statistical agency.
+The platform does not produce original analysis or forecasts; it is a data aggregator and visualisation service, not affiliated with any financial institution or government statistical agency.
+In reporting contexts, a Trading Economics citation is equivalent to citing exchange-level commodity prices with the added convenience of standardised charting.